marlonrichert/zsh-hist/README.md

 entries.

-Commands (can be shortened to first letter): compress   delete each entry that differs <n> chars or less from the next delete     remove from history edit       delete, then modify & append as new fix        delete + get
+Commands (can be shortened to first letter): compress   delete each entry that differs <delta> chars or less from the next delete     remove from history edit       delete, then modify & append as new fix        delete + get